About Cherikoff Australian Ingredients – Part 1: A Bit of History

 Australian Functional Ingredients

-My 2IC, Josh Powell, is an Indigenous Australian and Head of Logistics and Production and my committed, enthusiastic and highly capable team keep Australian Functional Ingredients P/L leading the way for the future of Australian cuisine, processed foods, functional ingredients for cosmetics, nutritionals, cosmeceuticals, nutraceuticals and a few specialist products coming from research into wild food functionality.
+My second in charge, Josh Powell, is an Indigenous Australian and Head of Logistics and Production and together, our committed, enthusiastic and highly capable team keep AFI leading the way for the future of Australian cuisine, processed foods, functional ingredients for cosmetics, nutritionals, cosmeceuticals, nutraceuticals and a few specialist products coming from research into wild food functionality.

 As the author of books on wild foods, I hope that I have spread my enthusiasm for the plants and the foods to gardeners and professional growers, foragers and foodies, cooks and chefs.
 Through school and trade curricula which I have written, Australian cuisine is being taught to both qualified and apprentice chefs.
 I have personally trained over 600 chefs in my scientific approach to the incorporation of wild flavours into other, more conventional cuisines.
 I also hope that I have inspired many more.